-Allowance for Credit Losses: On January 1, 2023, the Company adopted Accounting Standards Update ("ASC 326") No. 2016-13, Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments.
+Allowance for Credit Losses: Interest-Bearing Time Deposits in other Financial Institutions: On interest-bearing time deposits in other financial institutions are carried at cost.
+Prior year financial statement disclosures reported interest-bearing time deposits in other financial institutions, maturing in January 1, 2023, the Company adopted Accounting Standards Update ("ASC 326") No. 90 2016-13, Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments.
 ASC 326 amends guidance on reporting credit losses for financial assets held at amortized cost basis and available-for-sale debt securities.
 ASC 326 eliminates the probable initial recognition threshold in current US GAAP and instead, requires an entity to reflect its current estimate of all expected credit losses based on historical experience, current conditions and reasonable and supportable forecasts.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis of the financial assets to present the net amount expected to be collected.
 ASC 326 also expands the disclosure requirements regarding an entity's assumptions, models, and methods for estimating the reserve for credit losses.
 In addition, entities need to disclose the amortized cost balance for each class of financial asset by credit quality indicator, disaggregated by the year of origination.